15 Best Things to Do in Vernon (CT)

 Spare Time Entertainment Vernon

-Parents with restless teenagers or anyone in need of inspiration for a night out with friends should look into this entertainment centre, part of a chain with locations around the United States.
+Parents with restless teenagers or anyone in need of inspiration for a night out with friends should look into this entertainment center.
+Spare Time is part of a chain with locations around the United States.

 The anchor at the Vernon branch is the 25-lane bowling alley, with five lanes reserved in a special VIP area.

-There’s a 370-square-metre laser tag arena with ambient music, LED lighting, fog and other special effects, while the centre’s arcade has more than 80 state-of-the-art machines.
+There’s a 4,000-square-foot laser tag arena with ambient music, LED lighting, fog and other special effects.
+Elsewhere the center’s arcade has more than 80 state-of-the-art machines.

 New England Civil War MuseumSource: New England Civil War Museum / facebook